rubenfiszel/master-thesis/th2/2017-08-16-thesis-part-2.md

 ## Demo

 Below is the scala-flow code corresponding to a data-flow comparing a particle filter, an extended kalman filter, and the true state of the underlying model, the trajectory of the drone.
 At each tick of the different clocks, a packet containing the time as value is sent to a node simulating a sensor.
 Those sensors have access to the underlying model and transform the time into noisy sensor measurements, then forward them to the two filters.
-The packets once processed by the filters are plotted by the Plot sink.
+Once processed by the filters, the packets are plotted by the Plot sink.
 The plot also take as input the true state as given by the "toPoints" transformation.

 ```scala